 Economic downturns can prompt various economic, legal, budgetary, tax, and regulatory reforms across the globe.
 In the aftermath of the 2007-2008 financial crisis, the financial sector experienced reduced liquidity in credit and other fixed-income markets, and an unusually high degree of volatility, both domestically and internationally.
 In response to the crisis, the United States and certain foreign governments, along with the U.S. Federal Reserve and certain foreign central banks, took a number of unprecedented steps designed to support the financial markets, which provided for widespread regulation of the financial industry, including expanded federal oversight in the financial sector.
-The U.S. government and the Federal Reserve, as well as certain foreign governments and central banks, took, or are taking, extraordinary actions to support local and global economies and the financial markets in response to the COVID-19 pandemic and rising inflation.
+The U.S. government and the Federal Reserve, as well as certain foreign governments and central banks, took extraordinary actions to support local and global economies and the financial markets in response to the COVID-19 pandemic.
 This and other future government interventions into the economy and financial markets may not work as intended.

 Policy and legislative changes in the United States and in other countries continue to impact many aspects of financial regulation.
-For example, some countries, including the United States, are considering more protectionist trade policies, a move away from the tighter financial industry regulations that followed the 2007-2008 financial crisis.
-The exact specifics of these policies are still under consideration, but the markets may react strongly, which could increase volatility.
-The rise in protectionist trade policies, with potential changes to some international trade agreements, may affect many nations' economies in ways that cannot be presently foreseen.
+For example, some countries, including the United States, have adopted and/or are considering the adoption of more protectionist trade policies.
+The rise in protectionist trade policies, with potential changes to some international trade agreements, may affect the global economy in ways that cannot be presently foreseen.

-The value and liquidity of a Fund's holdings are also generally subject to the risk of significant future local, national, or global economic or political disruptions or slowdowns in the markets in which a Fund invests, especially given that the economies and financial markets throughout the world are becoming increasingly interconnected and reliant on each other.
-In the event of such an occurrence, the issuers of securities held by a Fund may experience significant declines in the value of their assets and even cease operations, or may require government assistance that is contingent on increased restrictions on their business operations or their government interventions.
+The value and liquidity of a Portfolio's holdings are also generally subject to the risk of significant future local, national, or global economic or political disruptions or slowdowns in the markets in which a Portfolio invests, especially given that the economies and financial markets throughout the world are becoming increasingly interconnected and reliant on each other.
+In the event of such an occurrence, the issuers of securities held by a Portfolio may experience significant declines in the value of their assets and even cease operations, or may require government assistance that is contingent on increased restrictions on their business operations or their government interventions.
 In addition, it is not certain that the U.S. government or foreign governments will intervene in response to a future market disruption and the effect of any such future intervention cannot be predicted.

-Widespread disease, including pandemics and epidemics, and natural or environmental disasters, including those which may be attributable to global climate change, such as earthquakes, fires, floods, hurricanes, tsunamis and weather-related phenomena generally have been and can be highly disruptive to economies and markets, adversely impacting individual companies, sectors, industries, markets, currencies, interest and inflation rates, credit ratings, investor sentiment, and other factors affecting the value of a Fund's investments.
-Economies and financial markets throughout the world have become increasingly interconnected, which increases the likelihood that events or conditions in one region or country will adversely affect markets or issuers in other regions or countries, including the United States.
-These disruptions could prevent a Fund from executing advantageous investment decisions in a timely manner and negatively impact a Fund's ability to achieve its investment objective(s).
-Any such event(s) could have a significant adverse impact on the value of a Fund's assets.
-In addition, these disruptions could also impair the information technology and other operational systems upon which the Funds' service providers, including the Adviser, rely, and could otherwise disrupt the ability of employees of the Funds' service providers to perform essential tasks on behalf of the Funds.
+Widespread disease, including pandemics and epidemics, and natural or environmental disasters, including those which may be attributable to global climate change, such as earthquakes, fires, floods, hurricanes, tsunamis and weather-related phenomena generally have been and can be highly disruptive to economies and markets, adversely impacting individual companies, sectors, industries, markets, currencies, interest and inflation rates, credit ratings, investor sentiment, and other factors affecting the value of a Portfolio's investments.
+Economies and financial markets throughout the world have become increasingly interconnected, which increases the likelihood that events, conflicts, or conditions in one region or country will adversely affect markets or issuers in other regions or countries, including the United States.
+These disruptions could prevent a Portfolio from executing advantageous investment decisions in a timely manner and negatively impact a Portfolio's ability to achieve its investment objective(s).
+Any such event(s) could have a significant adverse impact on the value of a Portfolio.
+In addition, these disruptions could also impair the information technology and other operational systems upon which the Portfolios' service providers, including the Adviser, rely, and could otherwise disrupt the ability of employees of the Portfolios' service providers to perform essential tasks on behalf of the Portfolios.